clj-easy/graal-docs/README.md

 ### Initialization

-Unlike the early days the current `native-image` deffers the initialization of most classes to runtime.
+Unlike the early days the current `native-image` defers the initialization of most classes to runtime.
 For Clojure programs it is often actually feasible (unlike in a typical Java program) to change it back via `--initialize-at-build-time` to achieve yet faster startup time.
 You can still defer some classes to runtime initialization using `--initialize-at-run-time`.